Monday, 19 May 2025

 Above: family activities.

-Since 1985 we have developed a range of educational resources & learning opportunities on a range of issues: animal welfare, wellbeing, the arts and cultural and natural heritage.
+Since 1985 we have developed a range of educational resources and learning opportunities on a range of issues: animal welfare, wellbeing, the arts and cultural and natural heritage.
 We often help parents, schools and pre-schools to explore nature with children.
 This supports our eco-spirituality and wellbeing work.
-We constantly update & expand our learning resources with activities directly linked to Key Stages of the National Curriculum: 1, 2, 3 & GCSE.
+We constantly update and expand our learning resources with activities directly linked to Key Stages of the National Curriculum: 1, 2, 3 & GCSE.

-We recently helped with shelter building and story telling activities for preschool children, brewing up hot chocolate, hammering with wooden mallets, tying ropes, telling stories, practicing communication and teamwork skills and getting lots of fresh air.
-At Easter 2024, on a visit to Spern Head, children were able to see billions of brown-tail moth caterpillars, barn owls, curlews, stilts & mute swans.
+At Easter 2024, on a visit to Spern Head, children were able to see billions of brown-tail moth caterpillars, barn owls, curlews, stilts and mute swans.
 Children learn about art in the landscape.
-Below: colour and texture in nature.
+Below: colour and texture in nature, Epperstone.

 Learning mechanisms used in our programmes:

-• Through engagement & involvement.
+• engagement and involvement.

-• Through skills support.
+• skills support.

-• Through engaging teachers & educators.
+• engaging teachers and educators.

-Wider key skills and basic skills.
+Wider application of key skills and basic skills.

 Outdoor and forest experience learning.